 A new season makes for the perfect opportunity to switch up your style and try something new.
 After all, trying out new looks and seeing what works is all part of the fun of getting dressed.
 However, even we sometimes run out of ideas on new ways to style our favourite pieces, or simply don't have the energy to think up ingenious accessory hacks.
 As such, we turned to Instagram.

 With spring fast approaching, we consulted with some of our favourite digital dressers to create a dossier of easy styling tricks that anyone can try, using pieces you likely already have in your wardrobes.
 So, without further ado, here are eight niche styling tricks that'll update your existing wares in a flash.

-If, like me, you grow tired of wearing jumpers as tops for four straight months, shake it up by adding a statement top (a ruffled collar is essential) underneath.
+If, like us, you've grown tired of wearing jumpers as tops for four straight months, shake it up by adding a statement blouse (a ruffled collar is essential) underneath.
 Honestly, it raises the game of literally any jumper in a way no roll-neck could do.

-The genius who started this look again in 2019 deserves a prize because essentially this styling trick allows you to carry that extra, just-in-case layer (hot on the tube, cold at the office) around in the chicest possible way.
+The genius who started this look again last year deserves a prize, because essentially this styling trick allows you to carry that extra, just-in-case layer (hot on the tube, cold at the office) around in the chicest possible way.
 Brilliant!

 Previously deemed uncool, the exposed sock-and-shoe combo has made a firm comeback and works to add a little air of mystery to any outfit.
 Choose a colour-pop hue with simple black loafers for the chicest way to try the trend.

 Cardigans are still reigning supreme on the style circuit at the moment, so it's little wonder that Instagram's elite dressers are testing out new ways to wear them.
 And right now, instead of unbuttoning the collar, people are leaving the hems of their cardigans undone, flashing their midriffs in the process.